Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 P: And the traditions were divided throughout history as to whether they considered the whole active by itself or only the participants in creation?

 S: Yes.
 My view is that it is senseless to discuss the original cause of the changeable creation without having the idea of and belief in a conscious, non-created, unchangeable whole.
-In this view, only the whole, non-created Being is conscious - that is, has the ability to experience and to be active out of itself.
+In my view, only the whole, non-created Being is conscious - that is, has the ability to experience and to be active out of itself.
 It is our experience that nothing in creation - neither some living, illusorily existent whole, nor the not-existent, non-permanent parts of such a whole - can represent in an original way this ability to experience and to be active out of itself.
-All we can do is have an immediate experience of that ability, which belongs to the Being.
+All we as parts can do is have an immediate experience of that ability, which belongs to the Being.
 That ability is our origin: our same, unchangeable identity.
 We can't discover, find or reproduce it, that is, make it relative.

 P: You mean that the whole can't be represented within creation?